craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Source: The Old Man (TL-O uncontained, assumed deceased) Last Known Keeper: Jerran, of the Hatdroppers

 	Entry Description: GME-001 is to be stored within Vault 0's Warm Storage sector in a 1'x'1'x1' darksteel cube-box lined with a soft textile.
-GME-001 is, at the time of record, uncontained and being used as a extraplanar base of operations by Jerran, of the Hatdroppers.
+GME-001 is, at the time of record, uncontained and being used as a extraplanar base of operations by its current Keeper.
 Information suggests his current pattern of use is an effective method of meta-containment, and he is located somewhere in the eastern Illburn Forest.

 		GME-001 is a small brown leather bag sporting hempen sewing at its points of contact and a bronze buckle upon its center.
 While the buckle is tied, and the flap of the bag is closed, GME-001 is non-active.
 Undoing the buckle and opening the flap of the bag will form a Type-2 Planar Gate in the bag, containing an unknown number of door-handles of different shapes and sizes, GME-001-X. When pulled or pushed to open, a GME-001-X will act as its own Type-2 Planar Gate, pointed at a particular Consistent Extraplanar Instance.
 Once GME-001-X has been activated, GME-001 ceases to physically exist until that GME-001-X is activated again.
 This particular feature of GME-001 presents the hazardous possibility of any number of users being left stranded in GME-001-X CEIs where they cannot naturally survive.